BabitMF/BabitMF.github.io/content/en/docs/bmf/multiple_features/dynamic_graph/_index.md

 weight: 4
 ---

-Dynamic graph in BMF is a feature to allow nodes in the graph tobe added/removed/configured at the running time almost without performance penalty and block other running nodes.
-That means the graph built at the begining can be changed on the fly as below:
+Dynamic graph in BMF is a feature to allow nodes in the graph to be added/removed/configured at the running time almost without performance penalty and block other running nodes.
+That means the graph built at the beginning can be changed on the fly as below:
 <img src="/img/docs/dynamic_graph.png" style="zoom:50%;" />

 The demo and test based dynamic graph can be found in `bmf/demo/broadcaster/`, `bmf/test/dynamical_graph/`.